introlab/rendezvous/README.md

     $ pip freeze > requirements.txt

 ## Testing
-all unit tests goes in "tests" folder and the command to execute them is:
+all unit tests are located in "tests" folder and the command to execute them is:

     $ cd rendezvous/
     $ pytest --cov=./ tests/

-All tests files you add must follow this rule "test*.py".
+All tests files you add must follow this rule "test*.py", the framework use for testing is "unittest".

 ## Project Structure